 No wonder why so many travelers use Granada as their base to travel around Nicaragua: this beautiful postcard city has something for everyone.
 Not only the city itself great, but it’s also the perfect base for checking out the surrounding region.
 We loved our time in the city and tried to visit as much as possible during our 2-day stay.
-So if you’re planning on visiting Granada and looking for the best things to do… you’ve come to the right place!
+So if you’re planning on visiting Nicaragua and looking for the best things to do in Granada… you’ve come to the right place!
 Here are our favorites:

 Explore the colonial city of Granada

+One of the best things to do is exploring the city of Granada.
 Granada is pretty, cozy, colorful and begs to be explored.
-It’s the oldest city in Nicaragua and has beautiful colonial style buildings.
+It’s the oldest city in Nicaragua and has beautiful colonial-style buildings.
 Heaven for photographers or everyone who loves to take a thousand pictures!
 It’s not that big and very safe to explore it on your own.

 Climb the top of Iglesia La Merced